thejohnyw/Discord-NASA-Reddit-Bot/README.md

 6.
+    Login into discord and join this server link for demo: https://discord.gg/EFeGRYD496

+    Or, invite the bot to your own server: https://discord.com/api/oauth2/authorize?client_id=1030953607073378415&permissions=8&scope=bot

-    Login into discord and join this server link for demo: https://discord.gg/EFeGRYD496 You're welcome to use this account that is already in the server:
+     You're welcome to use this account that is already in the server:

      email: bot.tester123456@gmail.com

      password: dali_is_cool789

-    or, invite the bot to your own server: https://discord.com/api/oauth2/authorize?client_id=1030953607073378415&permissions=8&scope=bot

 ## Bot instructions: mention bot (@nasa_bot) then type the command as shown.